0simp/AviaPlugins/README.md

 Improves avia's built in favourites system by adding a button to the image viewer to add the image to favourites, a refresh button to the favourites panel (click to make images/gifs added via the add favourites button show up) and making clicking on an image/gif put the link into the chat bar instead of copying it to the clipboard.
 This plugin is just a combination of AddToFavourites,FavsToChat and a new refresh button.

+# ButtonFix

+Fixes avia buttons injecting in channels where you can't send messages.
+I'm sure a fix for this will be integrated at some point, but if you're impatient like me here's a fix for in the meantime

 # CopyAttachmentLink